Ouster & Dispossession in Adverse Possession

 • 2.
 Therefore, the burden to prove ‘possession within 12 years’ was upon the true owner.

 • 3.
-Dispossession” of true owner was not an essential element of Adverse Possession.
-However, the requirement of ouster, for attracting Adverse Possession, insisted in cases of permissive or joint possession.
+Dispossession” of the true owner was not an essential element of Adverse Possession.
+However, the requirement of ouster, for attracting Adverse Possession, was insisted on in cases of permissive or joint possession.

 The ‘Ingredients’ of Adverse Possession